-Candidacy is awarded when a student has completed all assignments including the Library of Congress Reading and Research Seminar, and meets the following criteria:
+Candidacy is awarded when a student has completed all assignments, including the Library of Congress Reading and Research Seminar, and meets the following criteria:

 - 1. Demonstrates the ability to use the English language with clarity in both speech and writing. - 2.
 Evidences specialized competence in general research methodology. - 3.
-Manifests proficiency in statistics for completion of a dissertation. - 4.
+Manifests proficiency in statistics or qualitative data analysis for completion of a dissertation. - 4.
 Completes all Core requirements. - 5.
-Successfully defended a pre-proposal during Core 6... - 6.
-Demonstrates competency to gather data and synthesize findings that lead to new knowledge about a significant problem or issues in a field of knowledge. - 7.
+Enrolled in SR 905 and successfully defends a pre-proposal during Core 7 Dissertation Workshop. - 6.
+Demonstrates competency to gather data and synthesize findings that lead to new knowledge about a significant problem or issue in a field of knowledge. - 7.
 Demonstrates subject matter mastery of literature related to a dissertation area. - 8.
 Demonstrates competency in critical inquiry of unsolved or unresolved problems.

-During candidacy the student is supervised by the Graduate Research Council for a major research project and dissertation.
+During candidacy, the student is supervised by the Graduate Research Council to facilitate a student's development of a major research project and dissertation.
 The Graduate Research Council guides a candidate in developing a research proposal.
-When the proposal is satisfactorily defended, the student is authorized to proceed with gathering and analyzing data and writing a dissertation.
-The sequenced tasks that guide a research project and development of a dissertation are shown in the chart in Appendix 3.
-All candidates are required to attend the fall Core 6 every year until they graduate to maintain satisfactory academic progress and candidacy.
+When the dissertation proposal is successfully defended, the student is authorized to gather and analyze data and write a dissertation.
+The sequenced tasks that guide a research project and the development of a dissertation are shown in the chart in Appendix 3.
+All candidates are required to attend a Core 7 Dissertation Workshop every year until they graduate to maintain satisfactory academic progress and candidacy.